carbonblack/cb-event-forwarder/README.md

    to enable broadcast of the raw sensor events you wish to export.
 * If you are capturing binary observed events you also need to edit the "EnableSolrBinaryInfoNotifications" setting it to "True".
 * Decide and configure the output type for the connector.
 More information can be found in the configuration file.
 * You'll need a service account that can be used by the service to query sensor information from within CB.
-Set the "cbapi_token" configuration option to the token of the service account to use.
+Set the "carbonblack_server_token" configuration option to the token of the service account to use.
 * Start the service with `service cb-event-forwarder start`.